A Clockwork Orange (film): Society

 The society depicted in the film was perceived by some as communist (as Michel Ciment pointed out in an interview with Kubrick) due to its slight ties to Russian culture.
-The teenage slang has a heavily Russian influence, as in the novel; Burgess explains the slang as being, in part, intended to draw a reader into the world of the book's characters and to prevent the book from becoming outdated.
-There is some evidence to suggest that the society is a socialist one, or perhaps a society evolving from a failed socialism into an authoritarian society.
+The teenage slang has a heavy Russian influence, as in the novel; Burgess explains the slang as being, in part, intended to draw a reader into the world of the book's characters and to prevent the book from becoming outdated.
+There is some evidence to suggest that the society is a socialist one, or perhaps a society evolving from failed socialism into an authoritarian society.
 In the novel, streets have paintings of working men in the style of Russian socialist art, and the film shows a mural of socialist artwork with obscenities drawn on it.
 As Malcolm McDowell points out on the DVD commentary, Alex's residence was shot on failed municipal architecture and the name "Municipal Flat Block 18A, Linear North" alludes to socialist-style housing.

 When the new right-wing government takes power, the atmosphere is evidently more authoritarian than the anarchist air of the film's first half.
 Kubrick's response to Ciment's question remained ambiguous as to what kind of society it is.
 Kubrick asserted that the film held comparisons between both ends of the political spectrum and that there is little difference between the two.
 Kubrick stated: "The Minister, played by Anthony Sharp, is clearly a figure of the Right.
 The writer, Patrick Magee, is a lunatic of the Left...
 They differ only in their dogma.
 Their means and ends are hardly distinguishable."